 What are Can Buoys?

-How do ships safely move through waterways and avoid dangers?
-The key is using buoys for navigation, like can buoys.
-These markers are crucial for safe travel.
+How do ships safely navigate through waterways and avoid hazards?
+The key lies in using navigational aids like buoys, including can buoys.
+These markers are essential for safe maritime travel, providing visual cues to vessel operators.

 Table of Contents